Logiqx/sse-results/README.md

 The project includes pretty extensive unit testing within all of the Python modules:

 - Core functionality for all of the classes / modules is tested during the software build.
-- Results generated for past years (1998-2009) are automatically compared against what was originally published, where available:
+- Results generated for WSW (1998-2009) are automatically compared against what was originally published, where available:
   - Course results
   - Session results
   - Event results
-- Results for all of the categories since 2005 have been thoroughly checked and [reconciled](docs/tech/reconciliation.md) - e.g. Youths, Masters, Gold Fleet, etc.
+- Results for all of the WSW categories since 2005 have been thoroughly checked and reconciled - e.g. Youths, Masters, Gold Fleet, etc.
 - n.b.
 The "fuzzy name matching" algorithm is utilised when comparing results of past years against what was originally published.

 Thorough unit testing ensures that the software can be trusted for all past results and will accurately generate results in the future.